 The PRC legal system is a civil law system based on written statutes.
 Unlike common law systems, it is a system in which decided legal cases have little precedental value.
 In 1979, the PRC government began to promulgate a comprehensive system of laws and regulations governing economic matters in general.
 Our PRC operating subsidiaries, Beijing ITC and Beijing Sandhill, are wholly-foreign owned enterprises, or WFOEs, which are enterprises incorporated in mainland China and wholly-owned by foreign investors.
-Beijing ITC and Beijing Sandhill are subject to laws and regulations applicable to foreign investment in mainland China.
-However, these laws, regulations and legal requirements are relatively recent, and their interpretation and enforcement involve uncertainties.
+Beijing ITC and Beijing Sandhill are subject to laws and regulations applicable to foreign investors.
+Beijing ITC and Beijing Sandhill are relatively recent, and their interpretation and enforcement involve uncertainties.
 These uncertainties could limit the legal protections available to us and other foreign investors, including you.
 In addition, we cannot predict the effect of future developments in the PRC legal system, particularly with regard to the Internet, including the promulgation of new laws, changes to existing laws or the interpretation or enforcement thereof, or the preemption of local regulations by national laws.